HL7/fhir-pdmp/input/pagecontent/submission-options.md

 - medication dispenses, administrations and related details if the PDMP Responder is able to locate information for the requested patient
 - an OperationOutcome providing processing information including any errors that occurred or reasons for not returning patient information (e.g., no PDMP information found for the requested patient).

-In addition, the Parameters resource may include a `prefetch-retrieval-key` string value if the associated request included a `prefetch-request` parameter value of `true`.
+In addition, the Parameters resource may include a `pre-stage-retrieval-key` string value if the associated request included a `pre-stage-only` parameter value of `true`.
-- When a `prefetch-retrieval-key` is returned, the requester is expected to include the key when submitting a subsequent request to retrieve the prefetched result.
+- When a `pre-stage-retrieval-key` is returned, the requester is expected to include the key when submitting a subsequent request to retrieve the pre-staged result.

 <p></p>